kelu124/echomods/include/biblio/bib/AllRefs.md

 * __A High-Speed Reconfigurable System for Ultrasound Research__ by Wall, Kieran
 * __Acoustical compressive 3D imaging with a single sensor__ by Kruizinga, P. and Meulen, P. van der and Mastik, F. and Fedjajevs, A. and Springeling, G. and Jong, N. de and Leus, G. and Bosch, J. G.
 * __Low-cost, high-speed back-end processing system for high-frequency ultrasound B-mode imaging - IEEE Journals \& Magazine__
-* __Low-Cost, High-Speed Back-End Processing System for High-Frequency Ultrasound B-Mode Imaging__ by Chang, Jin Ho and Sun, Lei and Yen, Jesse T. and Shung, K. Kirk
-* __Synthetic Aperture Imaging for Small Scale Systems__ by Karaman, Mustafa and Li, Pai-Chi and O'Donnell, Matthew
-* __Synthetic Aperture Imaging for Small Scale Systems__ by Karaman, Mustafa and Li, Pai-Chi and O'Donnell, Matthew
-* __Smartphone-based portable ultrasound imaging system: Prototype implementation and evaluation (PDF Download Available)__
 * __A new post-phase rotation based dynamic receive beamforming architecture for... \textbar Request PDF__
 * __Synthetic Aperture Imaging for Small Scale Systems__ by Karaman, Mustafa and Li, Pai-Chi and O'Donnell, Matthew
-* __A System-on-Chip Solution for Point-of-Care Ultrasound Imaging Systems: Architecture and ASIC Implementation__ by Kang, Jeeun and Yoon, Changhan and Lee, Jaejin and Kye, Sang-Bum and Lee, Yongbae and Chang, Jin Ho and Kim, Giduck and Yoo, Yangmo and Song, Tai-Kyong
 * __Front-End Receiver Architecture for Miniaturised Ultrasound Imaging__ by Peyton, Graham and Boutelle, Martyn and M. Drakakis, Emmanuel
 * __Modeling and FPGA-based implementation of an efficient and simple envelope detector using a Hilbert Transform FIR filter for ultrasound imaging applications__
 * __UltraLight: An ultrafast imaging platform based on a digital 64-channel ultrasound probe - IEEE Conference Publication__
 * __A FPGA-based wearable ultrasound device for monitoring obstructive sleep apnea... \textbar Request PDF__
-* __Ultrasonic Signal Processing Using FPGA__ by Kushi, A.
 * __An Ethernet-Based Ultrasound Signal Processor__ by Mateos, Raimundo and Brizuela, Jose and Parrilla, Montserrat and Ibañez, Alberto and Fritsch, Carlos
 * __Electronics for Ultrasonic Imaging System__ by Svilainis, Linas and Dumbrava, Vytautas and Kitov, Sergej and Aleksandrovas, Arturas and Tervydis, Paulius and Liaukonis, Dobilas
 * __Ultrasonic Signal Processing Using FPGA__ by Kushi, A and Suresh Babu, P